Katherine Heigl Pitched A ’27 Dresses’ Sequel To Her Costars & They Couldn’t Have Looked More Horrified

 It’s been 11 years since Jane Nichols learned the importance of putting herself first and walked down the aisle to her happily ever after with Kevin Doyle in the final scene of #27Dresses.
 But that doesn’t necessarily mean that the story’s over. #KatherineHeigl wants a #27Dresses sequel, and she has an idea! ????Click the link in our bio to watch our full reunion special on @peopletv. #LoveEWStyle

-She then, famously, withdrew her name from the Emmy’s race stating that she wasn’t given the proper material to warrant a nomination, and following that statement, rumors began swirling around Hollywood that the actress wasn’t so easy to work on set with, which lead to her not being able to snag as many jobs.
+She then, famously, withdrew her name from the Emmys race, stating that she wasn’t given the proper material to warrant a nomination.
+Following that statement, rumors began swirling around Hollywood that the actress wasn’t so easy to work on set with, which lead to her not being able to snag as many jobs.

-Currently, Heigl is starring in Suits after stepping in for the now Duchess of Sussex, Meghan Markle — who, of course, has stepped away from the cameras to assume her royal duties.
+Currently, Heigl is starring in Suits after stepping in for the now Duchess of Sussex, Meghan Markle, who, of course, has stepped away from the cameras to assume her royal duties.

-No word if the 27 Dresses reunion sparked any sort of excitement for it to receive the ever-popular Hollywood reboot treatment, but as Entertainment Weekly reported, fans did take to their social media to express interest over the project — it might take come convincing of the rest of the cast, first.
+No word if the 27 Dresses reunion sparked any sort of excitement for it to receive the ever-popular Hollywood reboot treatment, but as Entertainment Weekly reported, fans did take to social media to express interest over the project — it might take some convincing of the rest of the cast first.